nhsuk/nhsuk-frontend/packages/components/error-summary/README.md

 {% from 'components/error-summary/macro.njk' import errorSummary %}

 {{ errorSummary({
+  "titleText": "This is a problem",
-  "titleText": "Message to alert the user to a problem goes here", "descriptionText": "Optional description of the errors and how to correct them", "errorList": [
+  "descriptionText": "Optional description of the errors and how to correct them", "errorList": [
     {
-      "text": "Descriptive link to the question with an error", "href": "#example-error-1"
+      "text": "Link to error with explanation",
+      "href": "#example-error-1"
     },
     {
-      "text": "Descriptive link to the question with an error", "href": "#example-error-1"
+      "text": "Link to error with explanation",
+      "href": "#example-error-1"
     }
   ]